aljazsim/dev-environment/Templates/NPM package/Readme.md

 * running `npm run test:watch` in the VS Code terminal.

-This will monitor your unit test files for changes and automatically re-compile and re-run unit tests whenever a test file change is detected.
+This will monitor your unit test files for changes, automatically re-compile and re-run unit tests whenever a test file change is detected.

 ![Run unit tests in watch mode](./doc/run-unit-tests-watch.png)